Inner City English Teacher

 Does your school have metal detectors, and do most teachers approve or disapprove of this?

-Asked by T-Time almost 12 years ago
+Asked by T-Time about 12 years ago

 Our school does not have metal detectors, but we do have security guards who "wand" the kids.
 Teachers are all for safety, and with the addition of cameras throughout the school, we feel much more comfortable.
 I can't speak for other staff members, but I'm pretty sure that if they installed metal detectors, there would be no complaints!